California Institute of the Arts: CalArts Extended Studies

 Achieving scale was a persistent problem for CalArts Extended Studies.
 Though their mission pushes them to broaden access to arts programming, they were facing an array of back-end challenges that made it impossible to grow.

-By leveraging the power of the Destiny One Student Lifecycle Management software platform many of those issues have been addressed.
+By leveraging the power of Modern Campus Lifelong Learning many of those issues have been addressed.
 They gained back-end autonomy and the ability to process students internally.
 They also gained the ability to offer students the Amazon-like experience they’re looking for.

 What’s more, with their scaling issues all but solved, CalArts Extended Studies now has the capacity to focus purely on innovation and creativity—the key ingredients to their unique DNA.